trailblazer/trailblazer.github.io/gems/formular/bootstrap.md

 <img src="/images/formular/bs3-select.png">

-For multiple choises `multiple: 'multiple'` needs to be one of the options and, of course, `collection` too.
+For multiple choices `multiple: 'multiple'` needs to be one of the options and, of course, `collection` too.
 Here below the arrays used in this example:

     roles_array = [["Admin", 1], ["Owner", 2], ["Maintainer", 3]]